alanaafsc/CourseToolsForDataScience-IBM/README.md

-# CourseToolsForDataScience-IBM
+# Tools for Data Science (IBM and Coursera)
 I am learning about Jupyter Notebooks, JupyterLab, RStudio IDE, Git, GitHub, and Watson Studio with the Tools for Data Science course, specialization made by IBM and certified by Coursera.
+With this course, I'm learning about what each tool is used for, what programming languages they can execute, their features and limitations.
+With the tools hosted in the cloud on Skills Network Labs, I am be able to test each tool and follow instructions to run simple code in Python, R or Scala.